Use it or lose it: Pete Carroll, Seahawks must maximize the prime of Russell Wilson’s career

 The current Seahawks have a defense with significant trouble spots.
 The same goes for their offense — with a huge exception, of course, being the man who stands under center.

 Carroll and Schneider need to take their considerable salary-cap space and use it judiciously to fill holes, most conspicuously on the offensive and defensive line (translation: re-sign Jadeveon Clowney) and in the secondary.
-They need to use their bounty of draft picks – a projected 12 – to do the same, and not have a top pick that’s a virtual non-entity, as defensive end L.J.
+They need to use their bounty of draft picks — a projected 12 — to do the same, and not have a top pick that’s a virtual nonentity, as defensive end L.J.
 Collier was.

 It’s probably fruitless to expect Carroll to radically change his philosophical adherence to run-oriented, ball-control football.
-But it’s pretty clear that works at an optimal level only when they have the sort of elite defense that carried them to back-to-back Super Bowls, and has steadily waned ever since.
+But it’s pretty clear that works at an optimal level only when they have the sort of elite defense that carried them to back-to-back Super Bowls and has steadily waned ever since.

-Only pure stubbornness would prevent Carroll from taking even greater advantage of Wilson’s transcendent skill set – and not just turning him loose when the Seahawks need a miracle second-half comeback.
+Only pure stubbornness would prevent Carroll from taking even greater advantage of Wilson’s transcendent skill set — and not just turning him loose when the Seahawks need a miracle second-half comeback.
 Which they always seem to do when they reach the divisional round without home-field advantage.
-With Seattle, Carroll is 0-5 in such games and the Seahawks have been outscored 112-13 in the first half.
+With Seattle, Carroll is 0-5 in such games, and the Seahawks have been outscored 112-13 in the first half.

 The Seahawks won’t have peak Wilson forever.
 Their offseason challenge: Maximize the chance that Pete Carroll isn’t making another wistful walk after another playoff ouster next year.